AjayAujla/Portfolio/README.md

 A minimalist, full-page, responsive website using Bootstrap.
 The website was conceptualized and realized by myself.

+### Contents

+The following files account for the overall format, design, and developed functionality of the web page.

+[index.html](index.html) houses the HTML structure of the web page.

+[assets/css/portfolio.css](assets/css/portfolio.css) contains the various styling effects applied to the web page.

+[assets/scripts/portfolio.js](assets/scripts/portfolio.js) specifies programmed behavior within the web page.

 ### Inspiration

 Scouring the Internet in search of Bootstrap templates and personal portfolios by other software engineering students in order to generate design ideas for this website.